thedarkwriter/courseware-lms-content/course_outlines/configuration_management/declarative_structure_Puppet_architecture.md

 At its most basic level, Puppet Enterprise converts Puppet language code into system commands to configure a server into its desired state.

 	*  What are the key points of this topic?
-Puppet can be used to configure one machine and can scale to several thousand nodes.
+Puppet can be used to configure a single resource on a single machine and can also scale to several thousand nodes, managing thousands of resources on each.

 	*  Do you have ideas for how to communicate this idea Show difference of shell script modifying a basic file v. a single Puppet resource doing same thing Puppet language compiler example
+Show scale-up diagram: one resource/one machine, many resources/one machine, many resources/many similar machines, many resources/many dissimilar machines

-####Objective 2: Users will understand Puppet lifecycle be able to connect RAL to the concept of configuration management.
+####Objective 2: Users will understand Puppet lifecycle and be able to connect RAL to the concept of configuration management.

 __What sub-topics must be covered to achieve the objective?__